MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/tabviewitemtemplatesettings_iconelement.md

 ## -description

-Gets an object that provides calculated values that can be referenced as {TemplateBinding} markup extension sources when defining templates for a TabViewItem control.
+Gets or sets the icon used in a TabViewItem control.

 ## -property-value

+The icon used in a TabViewItem control.

 ## -remarks